growilabs/growi-docs/docs/en/guide/features/page_layout.md

 ## 5. Settings button

-You can configure the following settings：
+You can configure the following settings:

 - Show/Hide sidebar
 - Color mode

 ## 6. User icon

-You can do the following actions：
+You can do the following actions:

 - Go to your home page
 - Set up your account